 b.
-Upon entry of an order authorizing a remote hearing, and unless the hearing date has already been scheduled, counsel or unrepresented parties shall call the Court Assignment Office to determine the date and time of the scheduled hearing.
-Counsel and unrepresented parties acknowledge that a request for a remote hearing may require a change in the date or time of a previously scheduled hearing.
+Upon entry of an order authorizing a remote hearing, and unless the hearing date has already been scheduled, counsel or unrepresented parties shall call the Court Assignment Office or the District Court clerk's office to schedule the hearing.